It's a tough decision for everyone, especially when moving to a new area. To rent or buy?

-(*Note – If you’ve visited the site before you might not get prompted with the questions since you already have cookies for the site in your browser.
-If you want to do the 5-step question process over again you can delete the SmartAsset cookies from your browser settings and refresh the site.
-Additionally, you could simply enter the data on the left side of the calculator.)
+(*Note – If you've visited the site before, you might not get prompted with the questions since you already have cookies for the site in your browser.
+If you want to do the 5-step question process repeatedly, you can delete the SmartAsset cookies from your browser settings and refresh the site.
+Additionally, you could enter the data on the left side of the calculator.)

 To show the results you get from the initial 5-step wizard that the calculator presents you with, I used median numbers for Washington D.C.
-I also used the 20001 zip code in DC, it’s not the wealthiest but not the poorest either.
+I also used the 20001 zip code in DC; it's not the wealthiest but not the poorest.

 - Zip Code – 20001